rocket5/cinema-club-voting/NewKnowledgeBase.md

 - The voting functionality is implemented using a ranking system with the RankInput component
 - Bulk database operations are implemented through dedicated Netlify serverless functions
 - The same SessionsList component is used for both host and voter modes, with conditional rendering based on isHostMode prop
+- OMDB API integration provides rich movie data that is stored in FaunaDB and displayed in the UI
+- The MovieList component processes movie data to ensure consistent structure before passing to MovieCard

 ## Recent Learnings